nothings/stb/tools/README.footer.md

 painful than open source developers on Unix-derivates generally realize.
 (It also makes library dependencies a lot worse in Windows.)

+There's also a common problem in Windows where a library was built against a different version of the runtime library, which causes link conflicts and confusion.
+Shipping the libs as headers means you normally just compile them straight into your project without making libraries, thus sidestepping that problem.

 Making them a single file makes it very easy to just drop them into a project that needs them.
 (Of course you can still put them in a proper shared library tree if you want.)

+Why not two files, one a header and one an implementation?
 The difference between 10 files and 9 files is not a big deal, but the difference between 2 files and 1 file is a big deal.
+You don't need to zip or tar the files up, you don't have to remember to attach *two* files, etc.

 #### Why "stb"?
 Is this something to do with Set-Top Boxes?